cloudnative-pg/cloudnative-pg/docs/src/replication.md

 [quorum-based and priority-based synchronous replication for PostgreSQL](https://www.postgresql.org/docs/current/warm-standby.html#SYNCHRONOUS-REPLICATION).

 !!!
 Warning
-    Please be aware that synchronous replication by default will halt your write operations if the required number of standby nodes to replicate WAL data for transaction commits is unavailable.
-In such cases, write operations for your applications will hang.
-This behavior differs from the previous implementation in CloudNativePG but aligns with the expectations of a PostgreSQL DBA for this capability.
-See the
+    By default, synchronous replication will pause write operations if the necessary number of standby nodes for WAL replication during transaction commits is unavailable.
+This behavior ensures data durability and aligns with the expectations of PostgreSQL DBAs.
+However, if your priority is self-healing over strict data durability, you can adjust this setting.
-    ["Data Durability"](#data-durability) section to learn how to control this behavior.
+    Refer to the ["Data Durability"](#data-durability) section for guidance on how to manage this behavior.

 While direct configuration of the `synchronous_standby_names` option is prohibited, CloudNativePG allows you to customize its content and extend